ChrstphrHll/npc_gen/students/Gunnar Ordayius.md

 ---
 ### Description
 - 4th year Human Druid in Burk
-- straight auburn hair that's a tousled bed head, Amber eyes, and Light skin
+- short frizzy strawberry blond hair that's well kept, Amber eyes, and Light skin
 - Is Shrewd and Mean, and has Enjoyment as their ideal

 ### Organizations